Karnan123/Competency-Tracker/README.md

 <h2>Line Manager Feedback</h2>As a graduate, feedback is a valuable resource for your professional growth.
 Here's how you can benefit from it:

 - **Feedback Insights**: Access feedback from your line manager to gain insights into your performance.
-Discover what you did well in your responses and receive guidance on how to enhance your competencies in the future. ## Skill Progress Visualization Keeping track of your competency progress is essential.
+Discover what you did well in your responses and receive guidance on how to enhance your competencies in the future.

+<h2>Skill Progress Visualization<\h2>

+Keeping track of your competency progress is essential.
 Here's a unique feature available to graduates:

 - **Pie Chart Visualization**: View a pie chart representing your approved and in-progress skills.
 This visual representation helps you quickly identify which skills have been reviewed by your line manager and provides an at-a-glance overview of your progress.